CTE Content Areas

 No. The Office of CTE can assist you in understanding what some of the requirements mean, but the office does not review teacher certification applications or set policy for teacher certification.
 Teacher certification questions are best answered by the Office of Teaching Initiatives.

-The requirements for who is eligible to obtain work-based learning certification are outlined in Section 80-4.3 of Commissioner’s Regulations.
-The Career Development extension is obtainable by any teacher who holds a CTE teacher title or one of the four classroom titles of agricultural education, business education, family and consumer sciences education, or technology education.
-The Career Awareness certification can be obtained by any classroom teacher title that covers grades 7-12 or the pupil personnel title of school counselor.
-Per the regulations, Childhood Education (1-6) is not a grade band that is eligible to obtain either extension.
+The eligibility requirements for the work-based learning extension are outlined in Section 80-4.3 of Commissioner’s Regulations.
+The Coordinator of Work-Based Learning Programs extension can be obtained by any classroom teacher title that covers grades 7-12 or the pupil personnel title of school counselor.
+Per the regulations, Childhood Education (1-6) is not a grade band that is eligible to obtain the extension.

 Labor Laws